 The fifth qualifier of the session featured 2020 sophomore stakes winners No Lou Zing and Fortify in four-year-old debuts for trainer Nancy Takter, speedy Breeders Crown winner American History and Filibuster Hanover, the accomplished veteran nearing his second million.
 However, import Justasec N was unfazed by the competition and found the wire first in his initial stateside test.
 Andy Miller guided the six-year-old downunder-bred son of Big Jim - Triple Sec to a 1:52 victory, more than lengths better than No Lou Zing (Dunn) with American History (Andy McCarthy) four lengths back.
 Kevin Lare trains Justasec N for Arrhythmic LLC of West Seneca, N.Y.

 Sophomore Ill Drink To That was a wire-to-wire winner in 1:52.4 for Team Ryder -- son Patrick and father Chris -- in the final qualifier of the session, holding off the late charge of Beyond Words N (Dunn) by three parts of a length.
 With a :25.3 final panel, five-year-old Beyond Words N (Art Major - Quote Me) showed the kind of ability that made her of the most highly-regarded competitors in New Zealand last year.
 She emerged last August to win at the hands of then co-trainer Mark Purdon before her downunder career with five wins from nine starts including a Grade 1 Queen of Hearts victory over stablemate and subsequent Auckland Cup winner Amazing Dream.
 Nifty Norman now trains for owner Richard Poillucci of South Easton, Mass.

-To view the charted results from the qualifying session, click the following link: Saturday Results - Meadowlands (Qualifiers).
+To view the charts from the Saturday qualifiying session at The Meadowlands, click the following link: Saturday Results - Meadowlands (Qualifiers).